top of page

 Racing the Wadden Sea with a Silt Sled

-The mud flats of the Wadden Sea are endless.
-But what to do with them?
+The mudflats of the Wadden Sea seem endless.
+But what do you do with them?
 How do you give meaning to mud?
-Yes, one cubic meter of mud flat...
+Sure, one cubic meter of...

 Hans Faber

-This is the story of the reclamation of the former Middelzee in the Netherlands.
-The Middelzee was a shallow inland sea that used to cut...
+This is the story of the land reclamation from the former Middelzee.
+The Middelzee was a shallow inland sea that used to cut the...

 Hans Faber